 - It helps to enhance the quality of the software development process.

 - Agile teams work in short periods known as “sprints”.
 These fixed durations make it very easier for the project managers to measure the progress of the project accordingly.

 - Even late changes in the requirements can be done seamlessly.

 - Lack of documentation is one of the biggest issues in agile software development.

 - Its cost is marginally higher than the other development models.

 - The project documentation in this methodology is less detailed.

 - Sometimes it becomes difficult to predict what will be delivered at the end of a specific sprint due to the frequent re-prioritization of deliverables.

 - The project can go off-track if the project manager is not certain about the outcomes he is expecting.

-Furthermore, no matter whether you are considering mobile app development or website development, these approaches stands well for all type of business needs.
+Furthermore, no matter whether you are considering mobile app development or website development, these approaches stand well for all types of business needs.
 Lastly, with the help of a web development company, you can leverage their benefits more seamlessly.